 Proving Your RSI Workers’ Compensation Claim

 But keep in mind the employer or its insurer will choose the doctor you see.
-If you are not satisfied with the doctor’s diagnosis or impairment rating, you are entitled to seek out a second opinion, as per under Iowa Code Section 85.39.
-Note, you do not have to pay for the exam out-of-pocket; your employer’s workers’ compensation insurer is responsible for the cost of the second opinion.
+If you are not satisfied with the doctor’s diagnosis or impairment rating, you are entitled to seek a second opinion under Iowa Code Section 85.39.
+Note, you do not have to pay for the exam out of pocket; your employer’s workers’ compensation insurer is responsible for the cost of the second opinion.

 Impairment Ratings and Repetitive Stress Injuries